top of page

 Our ideal candidate

-Most of the role can be carried out remotely, but we would love the Treasurer to visit us occasionally, meet the team and see our work in action.
-Understanding how and why we operate makes the financial side more meaningful and rewarding.
+Most of the role can be carried out remotely, but we would love the Treasurer to engage with the organisation where possible, meet the team, and see the impact of the work first-hand.

 What’s in it for you

-• Be part of a charity making a genuine difference in the lives of young people
+• Be part of a charity making a genuine and lasting difference in the lives of young people

-• Opportunity to hone your financial skills in a leadership role
+• Apply your financial expertise in a strategic, trustee-level role

 Apply for the role